 Tomato release lycopene, an antioxidant upon cooking.
-This substance gives the intense tomato flavour upon slow cooking.
+This substance gives an intense tomato flavor upon slow cooking.

 Various methods to make tomato paste:

-In some countries like Calabria, tomatoes puree is sun-dried to make tomato paste at 38 C. The process takes 3-4 consecutive days.
-You need to spread tomato puree on wooden slab or trays and let it sun dry.
-Remember, to bring the trays inside at night to avoid moisture sitting on it and damp it.
+In some countries like Calabria, tomato puree is sun-dried to make tomato paste at 38 C. The process takes 3-4 consecutive days.
+You need to spread tomato puree on a wooden slab or trays and let it sundry.
+Remember, to bring the trays inside at night to avoid moisture sitting on them.

-The recipe that I’m sharing is made on stove top.
+The recipe that I'm sharing is made on stovetop.
 It is super simple.
-Make tomato puree and continue to cook until paste has thickened.
-The easy step by step will be definitely helpful, so let’s dig in.
+Make tomato puree and continue to cook until the paste has thickened.
+The easy step-by-step will be definitely helpful, so let's dig in.

 Tomato Paste Recipe

 - 2 bay leaves

 - Strain the liquid tomato through a coarse strainer to separate seeds and skin from raw tomato puree.